Pascagoula map turtle

 The Pascagoula map turtle (Graptemys gibbonsi) is a species of turtle in the family Emydidae.
-The species is endemic to the southern United States.
+The species is native to the southern United States.

 Geographic range

-The Pascagoula map turtle is restricted to the Pascagoula River in the United States.
+The Pascagoula map turtle is restricted to the Pascagoula River system in the state of Mississippi in the United States.
 It formerly included a population in the Pearl River, but in 2010, that population was described as a separate species, the Pearl River map turtle, Graptemys pearlensis.
 The Pascagoula map turtle shares its range with the yellow-blotched map turtle, G. flavimaculata.

 Etymology

 The specific name, gibbonsi, is in honor of American herpetologist "Whit" Gibbons.